Ignacho02/Training-Load-Prediction-App/README.md

  The repository contains both the **modeling pipeline** and an interactive **Streamlit application**.

  ---
+ The aplication contains 3 main tabs:

+ 1. **Session Prediction**
+    - Predicts the actual load of upcoming sessions and individual tasks per player.
+    - Compares predictions with the team’s most recent match averages (only taking into account players with at least 60 min).
+    - Visualizes results in a clear and interactive graph.

+ 2. **Player vs Team Comparison**
+    - Shows how an individual player behaves relative to the team average over the last 10 sessions.
+    - Useful for monitoring individual trends, identifying outliers, and adjusting training loads accordingly.

+ 3. **Weekly Microcycle Overview**
+    - Displays the full weekly microcycle, including the 6 sessions plus the previous match.
+    - Provides context to locate each session’s demand within the broader weekly structure.

  ## Repository Structure

  | Folder / File | Description |